 On the other hand, if you are debt-free and looking for perks and benefits, you can choose any other rewards card.

 5. Compare rewards programs

 It's beneficial to compare rewards programs if your aim is earning rewards.
-You should choose the credit card type that delivers the benefits you are looking for, and in the categories you spend the most at, whether travel, supermarkets, or gas.
+You should choose the credit card type that delivers the benefits you are looking for, and in the categories, you spend the most on, whether travel, supermarkets, or gas.

 6. Compare minimum due payments